protontypes/open-sustainable-technology/README.md

 # Open Sustainable Technology
 [<img src="earth.png" align="right" width="350">](https://tabletopwhale.com/)

 __A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.__ <br> <br> Your contribution is essential to keep this list alive.
-Please [write an email](mailto:tobias.augspurger@protontypes.eu) or [create an issue](https://github.com/protontypes/open-sustainable-technology/issues/new) to give feedback, hints and ideas considering [OpenSustain.tech](https://opensustain.tech/).
-If you're looking for developer tutorials on topics such as renewable energy, climate change or earth science, check out the [Education](https://opensustain.tech/education/) section.
+[Create a pull request](https://opensustain.tech/contributing/) to add a new project or [send an email](mailto:tobias.augspurger@protontypes.eu) to give feedback, tips and ideas considering [OpenSustain.tech](https://opensustain.tech/).
+All _Good First Issue_ labelled issues of the listed projects will be visible on [ClimateTriage.com](https://climatetriage.com/).

-The metadata of the listed projects and organizations are used in several studies and reports to understand the role and potential of open source for environmental sustainability:
+If you're looking for developer tutorials on topics such as renewable energy, climate change or earth science, check out the [Education](https://opensustain.tech/education/) section.The metadata of the listed projects and organizations are used in several studies and [reports](https://raw.githubusercontent.com/protontypes/open-source-in-environmental-sustainability/main/OpenSourceSustainabilityEcosystem_080423.pdf) to understand the role and potential of open source for environmental sustainability.

 [![](https://badgen.net/badge/View/Spreadsheets/009485?scale=1.6)](https://docs.getgrist.com/gSscJkc5Rb1R/OpenSustaintech)
 [![](https://badgen.net/badge/Download/Report/009485?scale=1.6)](https://raw.githubusercontent.com/protontypes/open-source-in-environmental-sustainability/main/OpenSourceSustainabilityEcosystem_080423.pdf)